-When it comes to applying the science of persuasion in business are you looking for a keynote presenter, in-depth training, coaching, or consulting?
-This is my passion and I want to help you and your organization see how you can achieve more professional success and enjoy more personal happiness by applying scientifically proven ways to hear “Yes!”
+Are you looking for a keynote presentation for your next conference or big meeting?
+How about in-depth training, coaching, or consulting?
+This is my passion and I want to help you and your organization achieve more professional success and enjoy more personal happiness by applying scientifically proven ways to hear “Yes!”

 When to make a Concession – An Application of the Principle of Reciprocity